 Summer 2013 I had the opportunity to intern with Amazon in Seattle, WA, a city I loved.
 I worked on the Amazon Instant Video team as an intern Software Development Engineer in Test.
 My specific project was to use ML grouping algorithm to evaluate third party testing tools used in the video encoding pipeline.

-LitRagger is a project I co-founded with Adam Lefton, the then Managing Editor of Purdue's literary journal, after we realized the struggle most small-press literary magazines had at the time getting their content mobile in a eye pleasing format.
-The Guardian picked LitRagger as one of the best new apps the week of our launch.
-As HTML5 adoption grew and these challenges became less of a barrier, we've transitioned to new projects including an app to help writers manager their current submissions and a website that aggregates great literary content from across the web.
+LitRagger was a project I co-founded with Adam Lefton, the then Managing Editor of Purdue's literary journal, after we realized the struggle most small-press literary magazines had at the time getting their content mobile in a eye pleasing format.
+The Guardian picked LitRagger as one of the best new iOS applications the week of our launch.
+As HTML5 adoption grew and these challenges became less of a barrier to publishers, the project was transitioned to a provider of literary web content and second publishings.

 My job as a Student Web and Mobile App Developer for Purdue Studio allowed me to work with a team of talented developers and designers with an attention to detail.
 I was lucky to learn some of my first lessons in software and database design patterns, version control principles, and agile project management from this team.
 I used accessable design parterns to meet ADA complience for screen readers on university applications.
 I had the opportunity to perform a total rewrite of the Purdue Directory including custom search.